 Here in central Ohio we are often called on to repair a cracked sewer pipe.
 Our freeze-thaw-freeze winter weather cycle can cause great underground upheavals, leading to stress fractures in the underlying pipes.

-Cracked Sewer pipes typically don’t show up until they become a problem.
-Typical problems can be poor draining of pipe, a sinkhole may develop, standing water may occur along with various other issues.
+Cracked sewer pipes typically don’t show up until they become a problem.
+Typical problems include:

 For example, if you see a sinkhole or sunken area in the ground outside, you might have a problem.
 If there is a lot of water in your yard, and it hasn’t rained recently, you know that water is coming from somewhere other than the sky.